MoserMichael/python-obj-system/decorator.md

-setting non default value for the decorator parameters. first the LimitCalls function is called with function=None, and maxhits=4, log\_calls=True The first call returns the internal function wrapper. then function wrapper iscalled with the function parameter set to cube\_me. this returns the \_LimitCall2 object.
+setting non default value for the decorator parameters. first the LimitCalls function is called with function=None, and maxhits=4, log\_calls=True The first call returns the internal function wrapper. then function wrapper is called with the function parameter set to cube\_me, this returns the \_LimitCall2 object.

 __Source:__